-Koen is part of the Perpetos team from beginning of December and has over 30 years of experience in sales & marketing management.
+Koen is part of the Perpetos team since December 2020 and has over 30 years of experience in sales & marketing management.

 What is a typical challenge today, that touches both Sales and Marketing